 - Net-Duration:1 hour

-- Out-reach group bookings are available for this module.
+- Group bookings are available for this module.

 CPD-Philanthropy is a network of distinguished Barristers and Consultant Professionals who reduce their fees to a minimum, to support you/your firm, to make a separate, distinct and voluntary donation, directly, to a charity of your choice instead.